CHARLESTON, S.C. – A South Carolina inmate serving a life sentence for killing a Charleston woman in 2003 wants the state to help with a sex change.

 State law prohibits the use of state funds for gender changing operations.
 The department does provide hormonal therapy if the inmate was using the drugs when sent to prison.

-Brown says she was using hormonal therapy before the crime.
+Brown said she was using hormonal therapy before the crime.

 The corrections department would not comment on Brown's request.